Move Over Probiotics

 "The use of Probiotics… can dominate and thus reduce other important beneficial bacteria species.
 It is crucial in the rebalancing period to ensure that the composition of the Gut microbe community remains relatively equal during growth to ensure long-term sustainable benefits."

-As a Gut Health Practitioner, with a special focus on the Gut Microbiome, I’ve been spending years teaching people about PREBIOTIC food (and lifestyle) elements that are proven to improve health.
+As a Gut Health Practitioner, with a special focus on the Gut Microbiome, I’ve been spending years teaching people about PREBIOTIC and PROBIOTIC rich food that have been proven to improve health.
 So it’s nice to see studies come out that support this — A recent study showed…

 “PREBIOTICS improved both REM and non-REM sleep after stressful events.”